percona/pmm/docs/using/platform/dbaas.md

 3. In section 1, *Basic Options*:

-    1. Enter a value for *Cluster name* that complies with domain naming rules.
+    1. Enter a value for *Cluster name*.
+A cluster name:
+        - must begin with a lowercase letter;
+        - can comprise lowercase letters, numbers and dashes;
+        - must end with an alphanumeric character.

     2. Select a cluster from the *Kubernetes Cluster* menu.